 ‘You will receive the power of the Holy Spirit which will come on you.
 And then you will be my witnesses … to earth’s remotest end.’
 (Acts 1: 8)

 Confirmation marks the point in the Christian journey when individuals affirm for themselves the faith into which they have been baptised, and their intention to live a life of committed discipleship.
 This affirmation is confirmed through prayer, anointing with holy oil and laying on of hands by the bishop.
-Once someone has been confirmed, they are able to participate fully in Eucharistic worship by receiving consecrated bread and wine.
+Once someone has been confirmed, they are able to participate fully in Holy Communion by receiving consecrated bread and wine.